Select an option below (or scroll down) for useful information about our school.

 Parent Teacher Interviews and Reports

 Parent teacher interviews are an opportunity to talk with your teacher about your child’s needs and progress.
-We usually hold these in February and July.
-You are encouraged to bring your child, but some parents/caregivers prefer not to.
+We have a meet the teachers informal school community gathering in February as a ‘Pool Party and Picnic.’
+We hold parent/teacher interviews in July.

 We send written reports home with students in July and December.